-allows to obtain a temporary file or folder artefact.
-Unless not renamed, this artefact will be automatically deleted after terminating the execution of the VIL script.
+allows to obtain a temporary file or folder artifact.
+Unless not renamed, this artifact will be automatically deleted after terminating the execution of the VIL script.

-The modifications to a VIL artefact instance will automatically be synchronized with the underlying artefact upon the end of the lifetime of the related variable, e.g., when the execution of the containing scope of a local variable ends.
+The modifications to a VIL artifact instance will automatically be synchronized with the underlying artifact upon the end of the lifetime of the related variable, e.g., when the execution of the containing scope of a local variable ends.

-We will detail the built-in artefact operations in Section 3.4.6.
-Please refer to the developer documentation of EASy-Producer for obtaining information on how to realize own artefact types and related operations.
+We will detail the built-in artifact operations in Section 3.4.6.
+Please refer to the developer documentation of EASy-Producer for obtaining information on how to realize own artifact types and related operations.

 Operation Resolution

-While determining the applicable rules, instantiators, or artefact operations, the VIL type system considers in the following sequence
+While determining the applicable rules, instantiators, or artifact operations, the VIL type system considers in the following sequence

 Exact match of argument types and parameter types.